kjolley/BIGSdb_documentation/administration.rst

 determined from the lookup table, allowing, for example, a search of isolates limited to those from Europe.

-To set up such an extended attribute, click the add (+) isolate field extended attributes link on the curator's main page.
+To set up such an extended attribute, click the add (+) field extended attributes link in the admin section on the curator's main page.
 This function is normally hidden, so you may need to click the 'Fields' toggle to display it.

 .. image:: /images/administration/extended_attributes.png